One of the best reasons for using WordPress is that you don’t need to mess with code to manage a website successfully.

-(Edit, deactivate, or delete your snippets)
+(Edit, delete, or deactivate code snippets)

 For more details, go here}: Insert Html Snippet Plugin For WordPress

-(EmbedIt Pro WordPress Plugin)
+(EmbedItPro – WordPress Plugin)

-(Insert HTML Snippet)
+(Insert your HTML Snippet)

-(Shortcode inserted into content)
+(Shortcode added to content)

-Click the ‘Publish’ or ‘Update’ button to save …
+Click Publish or Update to save …

 (Publish to save your settings)

-(Adjust code “on the fly”!)
+(Edit code “on the fly”!)

-(Edit, update, and republish your code to make sitewide changes)
+(Update and republish your code to make sitewide changes)

 For more details, go here}: